robo1340/u-boot-stm32mp/doc/board/st/stm32mp1.rst

   +-------+--------+---------+------------------------+------------------------+

-And the 4th partition (Rootfs) is marked bootable with a file extlinux.conf following the Generic Distribution feature (see :doc:`../../develop/distro` for use).
+And the 4th partition (Rootfs) is marked bootable with a file extlinux.conf following the Generic Distribution feature (doc/README.distro for use).

 The size of fip or ssbl partition must be enough for the associated binary file, 4MB and 2MB are default values.